haim5987/wiki-scraper/REVIEW.md

 The `DictHtmlBuilder` class is designed to receive the dictionary and file title and export it to an HTML file displaying the keys and values in a table format.

-To further organize the code, I created a utils package containing the files of the classes, a constants file containing common constant variables used in the project, and a utils_function file containing general functions like merge dictionaries and check response status.
+To further organize the code, I created a utils package containing the files of the classes, a constants file containing common constant variables used in the project, and a `utils_functions.py` file containing general functions like merge dictionaries and check response status.

 ### Implementation
 To read and write HTML files, I used the `BeautifulSoup` module, which offers a restful API for this task.
 To send requests to HTML pages, I used the `requests` module.